Museums in Florence: a complete guide to choose the best ones

 Bargello

 Built in the late 1200s, used for centuries as tribunal, prison and gallows, the Bargello is a massive stone building looking like a medieval castle, with a tall tower.
-Today the Bargello is the national museum of sculptures, with masterpieces by Donatello, Michelangelo, Verrocchio, and many others.
+The building itself is a masterpiece of medieval architecture, with a beautiful courtyard decorated with ancient stone crests.
+Today the Bargello is the national museum of sculptures, housing four wonderful sculptures by Michelangelo: the Bacchus, which he made when he was only 22 years old, the Tondo Pitti, the David-Apollo and the Brutus.
+Among my favorite works are the two bronze Davids that were made before Michelangelo’s: the one by Donatello and the one by Verrocchio.

 If you are into Renaissance sculpture you really shouldn’t miss this one!

-Remember that Bargello is only open in the morning, and unlike other national museums (that are closed on Mondays) is closed on Tuesdays.
+Remember that Bargello, unlike other national museums that are closed on Mondays, is closed on Tuesdays.

 Opera del Duomo Museum